CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.symlink_v1.rst

 The Unix: Symlink test is used to obtain canonical path information for symbolic links.

-The required symlink_object element is used to define the object to be evaluated.
+The symlink_object element is used to define the object to be evaluated.
 A symlink_object consists of a filepath entity that contains the path to a symbolic link file.
 The resulting item identifies the canonical path of the link target (followed to its final destination, if